uscensusbureau/accelerate/pages/prize-challenge-awards.md

 <section class="usa-section usa-content">

 <div class="usa-width-three-fourths top-space bottom-space" markdown="1" id="communities-for-the-count">
-# COMMUNITIES FOR THE COUNT
+# Communities for the Count

 After receiving over 750 video submissions in over a dozen languages from all across the United States, our panel of judges are narrowing it down to three videos with prize awards totaling $50,000.